joshlf/Machine/README.md

 Machine
 =======

-An emulator for computer with a simple architecture and instruction set
+An emulator for computer with a simple architecture and instruction set.

 ##Overview
 Machine emulates a computer with a simple memory architecture and small instruction set.
 It is intended to be used in an educational or research setting, allowing binaries to be run universally and without concern for physical architecture.
 It is written primarily for my own use in testing new compiler or assembler features, but I would be thrilled if others got use out of it as well.
 If you have suggested changes or bugs, please let me know!

+There are two overall pieces to Machine.
+The first is a fully-functioning architecture and instruction set that programs wishing to run directly in Machine should use.
+The second is a set of architecture and instruction set extensions that add support for a protected mode/user mode distinction, which allows kernels to be written for Machine.
+These extensions are fully backwards-compatible with the normal subset, and any programs written without knowledge of these extensions will run without issue.
+Note that there's only one version of Machine - the version that includes the extensions - but programs may treat Machine as though it logically only implemented the normal subset.

 ##Architecture
 Machine is a 32-bit architecture.
 It comprises three simple components - memory, registers, and a program counter.